Kevinizevbigie/Driven/README.md

 ### Note

-- This script is for linux.
+- This script is for linux (Tested on Debian 12).
 - dotnet cli is required.